 Contingent on receiving a license, licensees could begin selling marijuana as early as July 2014.
-Figure 2 shows the evolution of store entry over time.
+Figure A.1 in the Appendix shows the evolution of store entry over time.
 Seventy percent of lottery winners entered the market, and half of those that did not enter (i.e., 15 percent of the lottery winners) were kept from opening due to local bans on marijuana businesses.
 We cannot account for the other half of lottery winners that did not enter the market though one possibility is that potential firm owners failed subsequent background checks.
 However, if a lottery winner could not enter due to a failed background check, etc., Washington awarded the license to the next applicant in the lottery ranking.
-16
+In the lottery ranking.

 Importantly, even though application addresses were not legally binding, thirty-six percent of firms in our data located in the exact area specified on their application.
-Those entrants that did not open at their application address generally moved to locations found on other applications.
-Specifically,
+Those entrants that did not open